samuelleblanc/fp/README.md

     Modified: Samuel LeBlanc, v1.54, 2024-08-04, Pituffik, Greenland
                 - Bug fix to table removed extra lines
                 - change kml generation to be named waypoints
+    Modified: Samuel LeBlanc, v1.54, Pituffik, Greenland
+                - Bug fix to table removed extra lines
+                - change kml generation to be named waypoints
+                - added feature to change day when loading previous file.
+    Modified: Samuel LeBlanc, v1.55, Pituffik, Greenland + Santa Cruz, CA
+                - Added fix to coloring of the for_pilots file, and formatting.
+                - added an ER2 specific file format.
+                - Added longer timeout for mss profile
+                - Added ability to add magnetic heading indicator to pilot formats, with magnetic declination in profiles.txt
+    Modified: Samuel LeBlanc, v1.56, NASA Langley Research Center, Virginia
+                - Added 2 bespoke NURTURE flight modules.
+                - Added modifications to zeroth longitude of the North Polar Stereo.
+                - Slight modifications to turn bank angles for G3.
+                - setup files for NURTURE 2026.
+    Modified: Samuel LeBlanc, v1.60, 2025-10-01 (first day of a government shutdown) Santa Cruz, CA
+                - bug fix for plotting in multiple different projections, while keeping the great circle lines.
+                - New feature - North Atlantic and Pacific-Oceanic routes, based on flightplandb API.
+                - New feature - modified the image_corners.json file format to handle different types of projections from input images.
+                - Bug fixes to MSS Profile init time checking.
+                - Added projection handling in MSS models.
+                - Updated the labels.txt for arctic locations that may be important to NURTURE.
+                - Added an initial try at a parameterized NASA 777 flight characteristics.
+                - Changed defaults of NURTURE projection to lamber azimuthal equal area.

 # To cite: